Jim Perry (television personality): Retirement

 Perry retired in 1990.
 In later years he authored two self-awareness books, titled The Sleeper Awakes, A Journey to Self-Awareness (1991) and There's Gotta Be a Pony: Considerations on a Journey of Mastery (2012), and appeared in a few infomercials (mostly produced by his daughter Erin and Pat Finn).
 In 1991, he made a walk-on appearance on the game show Studs (host Mark DeCarlo was a contestant on $ale of the Century in 1985).

 In 1994, Perry hosted a pilot for a lottery game show titled Cash Tornado for Mark Goodson Productions.
 Taped at CBS Television City's Studio 33 on the same set as The New Price Is Right, the pilot was not tied to a specific lottery but would have featured three different qualifier tickets for any lottery that chose to buy the show.
 Three players, one representing each game (one of whom was Roger Dobkowitz), played a series of games culminating with the game Avalanche, where the winner could win up to $100,000 on top of what they won earlier.
-The format did not sell (though it was used as the basis for other lottery game shows, most notably Illinois Instant Riches), but a highlight reel used to pitch the show was later discovered and posted on Wink Martindale's YouTube page as part of his ongoing "Wink's Vault" series on August 1, 2015.
+The format did not sell (though it was used as the basis for other lottery game shows, most notably Illinois Instant Riches), but a highlight reel used to pitch the show was later discovered and posted on Wink Martindale's YouTube page as part of the channel's ongoing "Wink's Vault" series on August 1, 2015.